Maine Veterans Benefits & Disabled Veterans Benefits

 Maine Dependents Education Benefits Program

-- Was killed in action;
+- Killed in action;

-- Died from a service-connected disability as a result of service;
+- Died from a service-connected disability;

-Schools covered under this program include the University of Maine System, Maine Community Colleges, and Maine Maritime Academy.
+This benefit may be used at the University of Maine System, Maine Community Colleges, and Maine Maritime Academy.

 State of Maine Guard Tuition Assistance